loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/tenant-observability/README.md

 - the tenant vClusters are created from the provided template, or from another template that includes the same Central HostPath Mapper config
-- an ingress controller is available so the Grafana custom link resolves cleanly
+- the management cluster needs an ingress controller for these Ingress objects to resolve; on the `vind` path that is installed from `vind-demo-cluster/vcluster.yaml`
+- the tenant ingress hostnames still need a reachable endpoint and DNS or local host mapping for the ingress controller service
 - this use case keeps everything as raw Kubernetes manifests inside the `VirtualClusterTemplate` to avoid requiring Argo CD or Helm inside each tenant vCluster just for the demo